adrian-bg/remix/README.md

 # Wallet management project

 ## Overview
-The project contain of 3 main services, a database container running on MySQL with 4 databases where 2 of them are for testing purposes, a nginx container and a phpmyadmin service for helping perposes.
+The project contain of 3 main services, a database container running on MySQL with 6 databases where 3 of them are for testing purposes, a nginx container and a phpmyadmin service for helping purposes.

 The 3 main services are
  - Authenticator